jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 ```

 Step 2 : Stage it for the snapshot (git add)

 Step 3 : Commit the snapshot (git commit)

 Step 4 : Add a meaningful commit message.

-Four steps is a lot of steps.
-Command line flags can cut this way down.
+**Four steps is a lot of steps!!** Command line flags can cut this way down.
 Some
 useful flags for git commit include  :

    -m : add a commit message from the command line